phaserjs/phaser/README.md

 Prefer **videos** to reading?
 Lynda.com have published a free course: [HTML5 Game Development with Phaser](http://www.lynda.com/Phaser-tutorials/HTML5-Game-Development-Phaser/163641-2.html)

-The single biggest Phaser tutorial resource is the new [Phaser web site](http://phaser.io/news).
+The single biggest Phaser resource is the new [Phaser web site](http://phaser.io/news).
 It has hundreds of tutorials listed and fresh ones are added every week, so keep coming back to see what's new!

 Using Phaser with **TypeScript**?
 Check out this great series of [Game From Scratch](http://www.gamefromscratch.com/page/Adventures-in-Phaser-with-TypeScript-tutorial-series.aspx) tutorials.

 ### Source Code Examples

 Ever since we started Phaser we've been growing and expanding our extensive set of source code examples.
-Currently there are over 400 of them!
+Currently there are over 500 of them!

 Browse the [Phaser Examples](http://phaser.io/examples) or clone the [examples repo][examples] and eat your heart out!